$100 per person

-AIDS: Acquired Immune Deficiency Syndrome, as that term is defined by the United States Centers for Disease Control.
+AIDS: Acquired Immune Deficiency Syndrome, as the term is defined by the United States Centers for Disease Control and Prevention.

-Application: The fully answered and signed individual or Family application/enrollment form submitted by or on behalf of the Participating Member for acceptance into, renewal of coverage under, or Reinstatement in this insurance plan, which by this reference shall be incorporated in and become a part of the Master Policy and/the Evidence of Insurance.
-Any insurance agent/broker assigned to or assisting with the Application is the representative of the applicant/Participating Member and is not an agent or representative for or on behalf of the Scheme Administrator, Underwriters and/or the Master Policyholder.
+Application: The fully answered and signed individual or Family Application/Enrollment form submitted by or on behalf of the Participating Member for acceptance into, Extension of coverage under or reinstatement in this insurance plan, which, by this reference, shall be incorporated in and become a part of the Master Policy and/or Evidence of Insurance.
+Any insurance agent/broker assigned to or assisting with the Application is the representative of the applicant/Participating Member and is not an agent or representative for or on behalf of the Scheme Administrator, Underwriters, and/or the Master Policyholder.

-ARC: AIDS related complex, as that term is defined by the United States Centers for Disease Control.
+ARC Syndrome: AIDS related complex, as that term defined by the United States Centers for Disease Control and Prevention.

-Canada: A federated country in North America made up of ten provinces and three territories, (Canada).
+Canada: A federated country in North America made up of ten (10) provinces and three (3) territories.

 Coinsurance: The payment by or obligations of the Participating Member for payment of Eligible Medical Expenses at the percentage specified in the Schedule of Benefits/Limits contained herein and exclusive of the Deductible.

 Coverage Period: The period beginning on the Effective Date of Coverage of the Evidence of Insurance and ending on the earliest of the following dates: (i) the termination date specified in the Declaration, or (ii) the termination date as determined in accordance with Section 15 above.
-The Coverage Period of Insurance can be no more than three hundred sixty five (365) days.
+The Coverage Period of Insurance can be no less than five (5) days and no more than three-hundred-sixty-four (364) days.